Skip to main content

 For those who took a placebo, 64 out of 989 were hospitalized and 12 died (from any cause).

-Studied with real-world people in mind
+Studied with real-world adult patients in mind

 The study group included: